 Criminal background searches are often some of the most revealing and most warranted.
 You may not care about the financial background of a middle-school janitor, but you probably do care about his criminal background.
 The same goes for that babysitter you just hired for the weekends and that electrician working in your home.
 Thankfully, peoplefinders allows you to perform criminal background checks online.

 The service may cost you a bit of money to view the results, but it’s easy to navigate and allows you to look up criminal offenders by name, location, age, and an assortment of other metrics.
 It’s also fairly extensive, outlining everything from violent crimes and sex-related offenses to behavioral issues, and minor traffic violations.
+You can sign up for a free trial if you only have one quick search in mind; otherwise, info will cost you $25 per month.

 Family Watchdog is a free website that helps locate registered sex offenders in your area.
 You can type in your address, city/state, or zip code and the site will pull up a map of the nearby offenders.
 The website gives information about the offender including their basic information, addresses, charges, markings, and aliases.